idzan/web-2021-reloaded/privacy.md

 ### What cookies and scripts this site use?

 This site doesn’t have any personalized or tracking cookies at all.
-On your computer and browser will be placed small settings which are saved in your Local Storage and [Cloudflare Cookie for DDoS Protection](https://blog.cloudflare.com/deprecating-cfduid-cookie/){:.link__external}{:rel="noopener noreferrer"}{:target="blank"} and Content Delivery Network.
+On your computer and browser will be placed small settings which are saved in your Local Storage and Cloudflare Cookie for DDoS Protection and Content Delivery Network.

-Cookie which is placed on your computer and browser is named: *__cfduid*.
-You can learn more about it on [CloudFlare Support Page](https://support.cloudflare.com/hc/en-us/articles/200170156-Understanding-the-Cloudflare-Cookies#12345682){:.link__external}{:rel="noopener noreferrer"}{:target="blank"}. *To be noted is that this cookie will be deprecated as of May 10th 2021.
-You can learn more about that following [this](https://blog.cloudflare.com/deprecating-cfduid-cookie/){:.link__external}{:rel="noopener noreferrer"}{:target="blank"} link*
+Cookies which are placed on your computer and browser are named: *__cfduid* and *__cf_bm*.
+You can learn more about them on [CloudFlare Support Page](https://support.cloudflare.com/hc/en-us/articles/200170156-Understanding-the-Cloudflare-Cookies){:.link__external}{:rel="noopener noreferrer"}{:target="blank"}. *To be noted is that cookie **__cfduid** will be deprecated as of May 10th 2021.
+You can learn more about that following [this](https://blog.cloudflare.com/deprecating-cfduid-cookie/){:.link__external}{:rel="noopener noreferrer"}{:target="blank"} link.*

 That settings are named: *user-color-scheme* and *idzan_consent* and they are used for saving information from Dark/Light Mode Switch which can be found in footer of site and for saving that you agreed to this Privacy and Cookie Policy.